eunid/netID-docs/docs/sso/index.md

 ### Token Endpoint

-Token requests are carried out after the callback to the client in order to exchange the code provided for an *access token* for the UserInfo Endpoint as well as the *id token*.
+Token requests are carried out after the callback to the client in order to exchange the code (only valid for 30 seconds and to be used only once) provided for an *access token* (valid for 15 minutes) for the UserInfo Endpoint as well as the *id token*.
 It is absolutely necessary that the code used remains unmodified.

+With token requests, it's particularly important to ensure that the code provided is identical bit-by-bit to the one received in the callback to the redirect_uri.

-The netID Broker endpoint for token requests is <https://broker.netid.de/token>.
-Credentials can be provided via basic authentication
+The netID Broker endpoint for token requests is <https://broker.netid.de/token> and supports GET and POST.
+For GET credentials have to be provided via basic authentication.

 ```bash
 https://broker.netid.de/token?